More about the relationship between body, brain and behaviour

 Are you constantly overthinking or worrying?

-Do you experience a lot of intense emotions on a daily base?
+Do you experience a lot of intense emotions on a daily basis?

 Do you experience a lot of stress in your day-to-day life?